 - Swallow and ingest CBD oil

 This is perhaps the easiest way to use cannabidiol, because you just ingest like its cough syrup, except perhaps in smaller doses.
 Hemp oil concentrate goes through the digestive system and is metabolized in the liver, which allows the active compounds to be absorbed into your bloodstream.
+Oral CBD tea is also one of the things that people like to drink nowadays.

 - Hold a tincture under your tongue